MrCocoNuat/mrcoconuat.github.io/posts/tiny-dungeon/dungeon.md

 ### Overall Design - What's a Dungeon Crawler?

 This game is somewhat inspired by the wildly successful [Pixel Dungeon](https://pixeldungeon.watabou.ru/) and its many derivatives.
-Its procedurally generated design and focus on replayability through random environmental factors lends itself very well to
+Its procedurally generated design and focus on replayability through random environmental factors lends itself very well to a high playability vs. program code size ratio.